 The Certificate of Advanced Study (CAS) in School Counseling provides opportunities for practicing school counselors to gain knowledge and skills pertinent to the needs of today's K-12 school students.
 The CAS is designed to prepare present school counselors for current issues and trends in the profession.
-The CAS courses can also be used as hours towards re-certification while providing focused professional development and offers the opportunity to obtain an additional 18 graduate credits.
+The CAS courses may be used as hours towards recertification while providing focused professional development.
 The CAS is a post-Master's course of study and offers the opportunity to obtain an additional 18 credits.
 The post-Master's CAS in School Counseling requires the successful completion of the following six (6) core courses (18 credits) with a grade-point average of 3.0 or higher.
 Courses are available in a traditional face-to-face format or an online format.